eric-brechemier/cook250/research-notebook/p55-captain-cook-legacy/README.md

 Source: [National Library of Australia](https://catalogue.nla.gov.au/Record/2065859)

 > The Apotheosis of Captain Cook, 20 January 1794
+> 31 x 21.9 cm
 > Engraving published by John Thane on 20 January 1794 in London
 > after a design by Philippe Jacques de Loutherbourg
 > after a drawing of Karakakooa Bay by John Webber
->
-> 31 x 21.9 cm

 #### More Images